capitaineflam25/xtele/README.md

 * **BatterySensor** is the name of the telemetry sensor to use as battery

-* **max_bat** is the maximum battery voltage in volt (Upper battery gauge limit)

-* **min_bat** is the minimum battery voltage in volt (Lower battery gauge limit)
+* **BatteryCells** LiPo cells count (ex.
+2 for 2S) Used for the battery gauge limit and the percentage calculation (Based on the percentage discharge array)

-* **warn_bat** is the first battery limit.
+* **bat_warn_voltage** is the first battery limit.
 It is shown as a vertical dotted line on the battery gauge and an audio message will raise when the battery voltage will be lower to that value.

-* **crit_bat** is the second battery limit.
-It is shown as a vertical dotted line on the battery gauge and an audio message will raise when the battery voltage will be lower to that value.
+* **bat_crit_voltage** is the second battery limit.
+It is shown as a vertical dotted line on the battery gauge and an audio and haptic message will raise when the battery voltage will be lower to that value.

 * **switch** is an array of switches states to be displayed at the bottom of the screen (see examples files)